yemioz/retail_customer_analytics/README.md

 ### Basket size

-Basket size is observed on the discrete support $\{1,\ldots,9\}$.
+Basket size is observed on the discrete support $\lbrace 1,\ldots,9 \rbrace$.
 The final model therefore uses a zero- and upper-truncated Poisson likelihood rather than allowing impossible zero-item or very large baskets.

 For the truncated count model, the notebook calculates the expected basket size from the truncated distribution directly instead of treating $e^\tau$ as the observed mean ratio.